Routes allow your IoT Hub to forward messages to non-MQTT destinations.

 'hello/world' will create a

-When you create a Scaleway Object Storage Route through the Scaleway console, a write permission is automatically granted to the IoT platform for the selected bucket.
+When creating a Scaleway Object Storage Route through the Scaleway console, a write permission is automatically granted to the IoT platform for the selected bucket.

 > s3cmd setacl s3://<my-bucket> --acl-grant=write:555c69c3-87d0-4bf8-80f1-99a2f757d031:555c69c3-87d0-4bf8-80f1-99a2f757d031

-When the given topic filter is matched, the query you wrote is executed on the given database.
+When the given topic filter is matched, the provided query is executed on the given database.

 This SQL query can use the two following pre-defined parameters: